GcMAF

 GcMAF (or Gc protein-derived macrophage activating factor) is a protein produced by modification of vitamin D-binding protein.
-It has been falsely promoted as a treatment for various medical conditions, but claims of its benefits are not supported by evidence.
+It has been promoted as a treatment for various medical conditions, but claims of its benefits are not supported by evidence.

 Once proclaimed a 'magic protein' capable of curing cancer, GcMAF has been proven ineffective.
 The case sheds light on how far scammers are willing to go to exploit desperate cancer patients and their families for financial gain.